CDC vaccine advisers set to review Johnson & Johnson shot after reports of rare blood clots

 The immediate practical effect of the recommended pause was limited because the overwhelming majority of the 192 million shots administered in the United States have been made by Pfizer-BioNTech and Moderna using a different technology.

-FDA and CDC officials said they decided to recommend pausing the he use of Johnson & Johnson’s one-shot vaccine — which is the United States’ third authorized coronavirus shot — because they were worried about the possible harm if clinicians did not know how to detect, manage and treat the complication.
+FDA and CDC officials said they decided to recommend pausing the use of Johnson & Johnson’s one-shot vaccine — which is the United States’ third authorized coronavirus shot — because they were worried about the possible harm if clinicians did not know how to detect, manage and treat the complication.
 They want to make sure medical professionals are aware that blood clots potentially associated with a vaccine should not be treated with a conventional drug, heparin, which could exacerbate the clots.

 Officials also want to “stimulate reporting” in the event that there are additional cases that could help clarify the syndrome or risk factors, Anne Schuchat, CDC’s principal deputy director, said in an interview Tuesday.